 In the PM Career Management track, our paper, Essential Insights in Meeting the Rising Demand for PM Performance, was embraced by the audience.
 They resonated with the theme of moving beyond PM knowledge, to actions needed to increase skills, improve behavioral attributes, increase PM competence and ultimately, PM Performance.
 A now-familiar theme to most of our asapm members and friends, this was new perspective for some in this audience, and as a credit to their experience, they were excited by the prospects.
 Continue reading →

 Some people don’t know what we mean when we say at asapm, “Discover the Competence Difference.”
-And yet, would you want incompetent performance in your organization, your government, or even in your yard service (for those who can still afford it)?
+And yet, would you want incompetent performance (or more politely, “not yet competent) in your organization, your government, or even in your yard service (for those who can still afford it)?

 So while most people clearly understand incompetence, too many still fail to understand the competence difference when it comes to Project Management.
 From one of our presentations, and repeated in a June article, Closing the Gap, the Competence Difference is clear from the following scenarios:

 Would you fly as a passenger in a plane piloted by two “Air Academy” graduates who passed their final exam, but have never taken off or landed a plane (not even in a simulator)?